thanegill/itc280/articles/12_01_18_What this site is built from.md

 ##PHP Markdown Extra
 [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/)

 Parses markdown files that all the articles/content are written in.
-It's the best php Markdown parser that i've come across.
+It's the best php Markdown parser that I've come across.
 If you don't know what Markdown is read [this](http://daringfireball.net/projects/markdown/).

 ##Code Highlighter
 [Highlight.js](http://softwaremaniacs.org/soft/highlight/en/)